Sergih28/setup-comparator/CONTRIBUTING.md

 You can check how to get the project up and running in the [README](README.md#how-to-use).

+## Project structure

+Make sure to follow the [project structure](README.md#project-structure-src) when creating new files.

 ## Issues

 If you want to report a bug, request a new feature or anything else, feel free to open an issue.
 Choose the issue template that fits best when opening it.